haydenmbradley/power-outage-machine-learning/README.md

         frameborder="0">
  </iframe>

 This chart shows that a vast majority of the outages are very short, which would not be as negatively impactful to those in the outage region.
 Nevertheless, we see a relatively steady distribution of outages beyond even 24 or 48 hours, with a total of 82 outages that lasted over a week.
-These extra long outages would likely be the ones that a proper prediction of duration would yield most beneficial.
-Hopefully our predictive model will be able to find differences between the many short outages and the longer, more series outages.
+These extra-long outages would likely be the ones that a proper prediction of duration would yield the most benefit.
+Hopefully, our predictive model will be able to find differences between the many short outages and the longer, more series outages.

 Next, I looked at the distribution of the `CAUSE.CATEGORY` variable: